-- Staff, including teachers, support staff and volunteers, are responsible for reading, understanding and following the policy and the relevant school procedures, and for ensuring pupils do so also.
-It is a requirement that these are read at least annually and a declaration is signed by staff to acknowledge this. - Staff, including teachers, support staff and volunteers, are responsible for implementing the agreed policy fairly and consistently. - Know which pupils they come into contact with have a medical condition/allergy e.g. asthma, diabetes. - Attend statutory training annually in order that they know what to do in the event of an asthma attack and how to manage an anaphylactic reaction. - It is both staff members' and pupils' responsibility to understand what action to take in general terms during a possible medical emergency, such as raising the alarm with the first aiders or other members of staff. - Staff members who are trained to administer medication will routinely recommend any improvements to the procedure.
+- Staff, including teachers, support staff and volunteers, are responsible for reading, understanding and following the policy and the relevant school procedures.
+It is all staff's responsibilities to ensure pupils follow relevant school procedures. - Staff, including teachers, support staff and volunteers, are responsible for implementing the agreed policy fairly and consistently. - Know which pupils they come into contact with have a medical condition/allergy e.g. asthma, diabetes. - Attend statutory training annually in order that they know what to do in the event of an asthma attack and how to manage an anaphylactic reaction. - It is both staff members' and pupils' responsibility to understand what action to take in general terms during a possible medical emergency, such as raising the alarm with the first aiders or other members of staff. - Staff members who are trained to administer medication will routinely recommend any improvements to the procedure.